Working with attachments

 ---|---|

-/messages/attachments/upload | Upload an attachment to a conversation (files up to 1 MB). |
+/messages/attachments/upload | Upload an image file (up to 1 MB) to a conversation. |

-/messages/attachments/download | Download an attachment associated with a conversation. |
+/messages/attachments/download | Download an attachment using its ID and conversation context. |

 Supported file types |